robertbasic/robertbasic.com-hugo/content/blog/reacting-to-promises.md

 With promises, when we want to execute something asynchronously we **defer** the work that will be executed asynchronously.
 The `Deferred` unit of work will complete sometimes in the future, but we don't know when.
 But it does **promise** that the work will be done, one way or the other.

 The `Promise` is a sort of a placeholder for the result that will eventually be returned from our deferred work.
 This promise can **then** either be resolved or rejected by our deferred.
 When a promise is resolved successfully it has an associated value, and when it is rejected it has an associated reason for the rejection.
-The deferred can also notify the promise about the progress of the work.

-We use the `then` method on the promise to register handlers that will be called when the deferred is resolved or rejected, or when it notifies our promise about progress.
+We use the `then` method on the promise to register handlers that will be called when the deferred is resolved or rejected.

 To install the `React/Promise` component, run: